Virtue and Vice at Work: Justice featuring Helen Young Hayes

 On Colorado Inclusive Economy:

-“There are so many benefits to work, and I believe that that is one of the gifts of business, which is that we can bless people with dignity and self-sufficiency and thriving.
+“There are so many benefits to work, and I believe that one of the gifts of business, that we can bless people with dignity and self-sufficiency and thriving.
 So I knew I wanted to call CEOs and business leaders to engage in co-creating a state that doesn’t exist today, a state that works for all people.”

 “I believe that justice is about repairing that which is broken, that which has historically harmed people.
 And so I believe that at the heart of justice, we must first understand and we must first become educated…”